pali-english/pali-english.github.io/README.md

 #### Example ChatGPT Prompt
 ```
-Please translate the following verse word by word:
+Please translate the following verse of the Dhammapada from Pali to English word by word:

 Manopubbaṅgamā dhammā,
 manoseṭṭhā manomayā;